SchiavoAnto/code-area/README.md

 After optionally including language specific JavaScript and CSS, you can create your Code Area.

-To create a Code Area, after including `SchiavoAnto-Code-Area-script.js`, you can call the function `createCodeArea()`.
+To create a Code Area, you can call the function `createCodeArea()`.
-This function takes as parameters:
+This function takes these parameters:
 1. `parentCssSelector`, which should be a string representing a CSS3 selector of the element that will be containing the Code Area.
 2. `defaultContent` (optional, default = `""`), which should be a string containing the default content of the textarea;
-3. `additionalTextAreaAttributes` (optional, default = `""`), which should be a string representing additional HTML attributes to add to the raw `<textarea>` element.
+3. `additionalTextAreaAttributes` (optional, default = `""`), which should be a string representing additional HTML attributes to add to the raw `<textarea>` element;
+4. `showLineNumbers` (optional, default = `false`), that specifies if the Code Area should have line numbers or not.

 By default, the `<textarea>` element has these attributes set:
 `id="sa__editor" spellcheck="false" autocapitalize="false"`.

 The main script will highlight the code every time it changes by calling the function `highlight()` on every textarea's `input` event.

-If you can `defer` your page script, great, otherwise it's recommended to create another script (with the `defer` attribute) just to setup the Code Area.
-In your page script you can call the `highlight()` function on the document's `DOMContentLoaded` event if you want to have the code highlighted on load, like this:
+In your page script you can call the `highlight()` (`highlightAndUpdateLines()` to update line numbers too) function on the document's `DOMContentLoaded` event if you want to have the code highlighted on load, like this:

 ```html
 <!DOCTYPE html>